orf/xcat_app/readme.md

 `docker run -p 4567:4567 tomforbes/xcat-app`

 Then visit http://localhost:4567 to see the site.
+As a starting point, the search `Rogue') and string('1'='1` will give you a boolean XPath injection you can play with.

 ### Using OOB with Docker